 - 18. This policy applies to: - Workers for Carmarthenshire County Council including all employees, centrally employed teachers and casual workers - Employees of contractors working for the Council on Council premises, for example, agency staff, builders, drivers - Those providing services under a contract or other agreement with the Council in their own premises, for example care homes - Voluntary workers working with the Council - Consultants engaged by the Council - 19.
 However, this policy does not cover staff on the complement of locally managed schools for which local arrangements exist.
-In the absence of local arrangements school governing bodies are recommended to adopt the principles contained within this policy.
+In the absence of local arrangements school governing bodies are recommended to adopt the principles contained within Welsh Government's 'Procedures for Whistleblowing in Schools and Model Policy'. - 20.
+Employees and workers of the Council's Local Authority Trading Companies (LATC) should normally raise any concerns through the LATC's own whistleblowing procedures.
+Where the specific concern relates to the governance arrangement, business contract or legal agreement between the LATC and the Authority or vice versa the individual may opt to raise the matter directly with the Authority using the process described in this policy.

-What can I blow the Whistle about?
+What can I blow the whistle about?

-- 20. You are encouraged to 'blow the whistle' where you reasonably believe malpractice has taken place or is likely to take place, in one or more of the following six areas: - Criminal offences - Breach of legal obligation - Miscarriages of justice - Danger to the health and safety of an individual - Damage to the environment - The deliberate concealing of information about any of the above - 21.
-You can raise serious concerns about any aspect of service provision or conduct of officers or Members of the Council or others acting on behalf of the Council.
+- 21. You are encouraged to 'blow the whistle' where you reasonably believe malpractice has taken place or is likely to take place, in one or more of the following six areas:

+- Criminal offences

+- Breach of legal obligation

+- Miscarriages of justice

+- Danger to the health and safety of an individual

+- Damage to the environment

+- The deliberate concealing of information about any of the above - You can raise serious concerns about any aspect of service provision or conduct of officers or Members of the Council or others acting on behalf of the Council.
 The event may already have occurred or it may be likely to be committed in the future.
-For example, your concerns might fall into one or more of the six areas of malpractice describe above that:
+For example, your concerns might fall into one or more of the six areas of malpractice describe above that: - is potentially unlawful, fraudulent or corrupt - might contravene our Standing Orders, our Financial Procedure Rules, our policies, codes of conduct or other legal obligations - could amount to improper conduct by an officer or a member - might fall below established standards of practice - constitutes sexual, physical or emotional abuse - potentially endangers the health and safety of an individual - is causing, or is likely to cause, damage to the environment - might involve a miscarriage of justice - is an attempt to cover up any of the above examples - 23.
+In addition, the Council has signed up to Welsh Government's Code of Practice on Ethical Employment in Supply Chains.
+The Code covers: - Modern Slavery; - Blacklisting; - False self-employment; - Unfair use of umbrella schemes and zero hours contracts; - Paying the national living wage.